What are those little shells on the beach that look like butterfly wings?

 They are the empty shells of coquinas (Donax variabilis), small clams that live in the sand where the surf crashes onshore.
 This area is known as the intertidal zone.

-Life is tough here, yet these little pastel-striped mollusks appear in huge patches by the hundreds, sometimes thousands.
+Life is tough here, yet these little pastel-striped mollusks appear in patches by the hundreds, sometimes thousands.
 Surprisingly, their empty shells are often found intact, spread out on the sand like butterfly wings.
 When alive, the shells, like all clams, remain tightly closed except when feeding.

 Coquinas usually measure less than an inch long and come in a rainbow of beautiful colors – lavenders, whites, tans, pale blues, deep purples and yellowish-rose.
 Brilliant bands radiate from the shell’s hinge, and each clam has a slightly different color pattern.